bormaxi8080/starred/README.md

 ## JavaScript

+- [dikshantrajput/skip-yt-ad](https://github.com/dikshantrajput/skip-yt-ad) - The YouTube Skipper Chrome Extension is a handy tool designed to enhance your YouTube viewing experience by automatically skipping skippable ads.
+Say goodbye to those pesky ads that interrupt your vid
 - [planetrenox/inzerosight](https://github.com/planetrenox/inzerosight) - Giving you the ability to generate invisible text that you can then use to communicate with or use for Canary traps.
 A browser extension + npm package for encoding zero width + encryption.
 - [Unitech/pm2](https://github.com/Unitech/pm2) - Node.js Production Process Manager with a built-in Load Balancer.
 - [gethomepage/homepage](https://github.com/gethomepage/homepage) - A highly customizable homepage (or startpage / application dashboard) with Docker and service API integrations.